Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: (Threshold) Dominating Set

 \begin{proof} Since \Cref{rr-remove-white-vertices} has been applied exhaustively,~$G$ contains at most~$r$~white vertices~$w$ such that~$N(w)\subseteq W$.
 Hence, it remains to bound the number of white vertices with at least one black neighbor.
 Observe that by the $c$-closure of $G$, there are $\Oh(c\, |B|^2)$ white vertices that are neighbors of two nonadjacent vertices~$u,v\in B$.

-Note that for all remaining white vertices~$w$, the set $B_w := N(w) \cap B$ of black neighbors is a clique.
+For all remaining white vertices~$w$, the set $B_w := N(w) \cap B$ of black neighbors is a clique.
 Since \Cref{rr-remove-white-vertices} has been applied exhaustively, we have $|B_w| < r$.
-Moreover, for each clique $C\subseteq B$ of size $i \in [r - 1]$, there are at most $r - i$ white vertices with $B_w = C$.
-Thus, the number of white vertices $w$ such that $B_w$ is a clique is
+Moreover, also because \Cref{rr-remove-white-vertices} has been applied, for each clique $C\subseteq B$ of size $i \in [r - 1]$, there are at most $r - i$ white vertices with $B_w = C$.
+Thus, the number of white vertices $w$ such that~$B_w$ is a clique is

 Overall, there are $\Oh(c\,|B|^2+ |B|^{r-1})$ white vertices. \end{proof}